isacucho/FnMacAssistant/README.md

 2. Download [FnMacAssistant](https://github.com/isacucho/FnMacAssistant/releases/latest) and drag it to your applications folder.

 > [!NOTE]
-> To get full app functionality, you need to give your terminal Full Disk Access.
+> To get full app functionality, you need to give FnMacAssistant Full Disk Access.
 >
->Go to `System Settings > Privacy & Security > Full Disk Access` and toggle 'Terminal.app' on, or add it if it isn't listed.
+>Go to `System Settings > Privacy & Security > Full Disk Access` and toggle 'FnMacAssistant.app' on, or add it if it isn't listed.
 <br>
 3. Open FnMacAssistant.
 Navigate to the `IPA Downloads` tab, select your desired IPA and click `Download`.
 <br>